A group of people gathered on an outdoor patio at night with a wooden gazebo, a gas fire pit, an outdoor kitchen island and grill, and tiki torches.

 Before you start planning your client’s fire feature installation, you will need to determine what kind of fuel source your client has available on-site.

 There are two gas options to choose from – Natural Gas and Propane.
-Ultimately, the final decision will be based on how permanent your client would like their fire feature to be and what fuel-type is available on-site.
+Ultimately, the final decision will be based on how permanent your client would like their fire feature to be and what fuel-type is available.

 Natural Gas